To be eligible for the CCS you must meet certain requirements, some of which are:

 - Be a Family Tax Benefit Child or Regular Care Child

-- Be 13 or under and not attending secondary school
+- Be 13 years of age or under, and not attending secondary school

 - Meet immunisation requirements